 Antique Extending Tables were basically a dining table that would extend into different lengths using a draw leaf or wind out mechanism.
 This would usually start as a smaller sized oval or square, 4 to 6 seater and could extend up-to a large rectangular 12 – 20 seater dependant on the design.
 This type of table was first introduced in the Georgian period, whereby two console tables would attach onto a central drop leaf table held using brass D clips.
-The Regency period, introduced the more well known extending table where a central leaf can be added in the middle but this was done by a draw leaf action, meaning two people was needed to pull it open.
+The Regency period, introduced the more well known antique extending tables with a central leaf that can be added in the middle but this was done by a draw leaf action, meaning two people was needed to pull it open.
 This was not easy to open and shut, so the Victorian Cabinet maker improved on this idea by adding a corkscrew mechanism, so it was easily extended using a winding handle.
 This was called the Wind Out Table, and is the most popular form of table sold today as they are so useful, versatile and easy to use.
 They were mainly built with four solid turned legs, in woods like Mahogany or Oak, usually with beech or Walnut sliding rails on the underside.
-Have a look below at our lovely examples available for sale.
+Have a look below at our lovely examples available for sale below.

-Antique Tables for sale
+Extending & Wind Out Tables for sale

 below are some examples of tables that we have sold previously, let us know if any particular design looks of interest.

 Large Golden Oak Extending Wind-Out Antique Dining Table.
 Dating from around 1880 in the Victorian period this antique wind-out dining table is a fabulous golden shade of oak.
 It oozes quality and maintains a real ‘presence’ in a room, definitely a statement piece.
 It has two central removable leaves, winding handle and wind-out mechanism.
 The top is made from solid oak with beautiful figuring, moulded edges and canted corners.
 It stands on four chunky turned legs with brown porcelain castors and is in super condition.

 Large, Victorian Walnut, Extending Antique Dining Table with a fabulously grained top.
 It is supported by four delightfully turned reeded legs which stand on quality brass cup castors.
 It is in super condition for its age and would easily accommodate ten to twelve diners.

-This mahogany antique extending dining table dates from around 1900 in the Edwardian period and still bears the original makers stamp of Waring & Gillows of Liverpool.
+Edwardian Mahogany Antique Extending Dining Table having the original makers stamp of Waring & Gillows of Liverpool.
 The top has a decorative moulded edge with three central removable leaves and comes complete with winding handle and winding mechanism (stamped by the renowned ‘Joseph Fitter’).
-It stands on four elegantly tapering moulded legs with spade feet and is a rich warm shade of mahogany.
-This quality antique dining table is extremely flexible for seating plans, being able to close down to a very practical table for four or extend up to very comfortable table for eight or even ten for those special occasions.
+It stands on four elegantly tapering moulded legs with spade feet and is extremely flexible for seating plans, being able to close down to a very practical table for four or extend up to very comfortable table for eight or even ten for those special occasions.

-This antique mahogany oval dining table dates from the 1920’s and extends using the “Ee-Zi-Way one motion” mechanism.
-The beautifully figured oval top has a moulded edge and contains a central leaf that folds away beneath the table, it still retains the ivorine label reading ‘ The Ee-Zi-Way One Motion Extending Dining Table’.
+Oval Antique Mahogany “Ee-Zi-Way” Extending Dining Table, dates from the 1920’s and contains a central leaf that folds away beneath the table, it still retains the ivorine label reading ‘ The Ee-Zi-Way One Motion Extending Dining Table’.